Your Code Is A Liability

 I rarely test UI directly.
 UI tests take too long to run and the maintenance is almost never worth it.

-Write code in conversation
+Code in conversation

 Zone in on the simplest and lightest code structure you can find.
 Solutions developed with others will always be better than us implementing our own ideas in isolation at a ridiculous rate.